A nine-month leadership cohort for senior public-sector leaders.

 A Clarity Call sorts which one fits.
 Thirty minutes.
 We talk about what your organization or region needs, what a BlueChip Leadership Academy would look like for you, and whether we're the right fit.

-Or, for a free starter: take the Supervisor Blind Spot — an 8-question diagnostic on your supervisor archetype and the blind spot most likely to hold you back as a leader.
+Or, for a free starter: take the Supervisor Blind Spot — a 10-question diagnostic on your supervisor archetype and the area most likely to shape how you show up as a leader.